CloudBindle/bindle/README.md

   vagrant box add Ubuntu_12.04 http://cloud-images.ubuntu.com/precise/current/precise-server-cloudimg-vagrant-amd64-disk1.box

+For Amazon or an OpenStack cloud a "dummy" box will be used and is already configured in the code.

 ## Configuration

-Copy the file templates/vagrant_launch.conf.template to the root dir of this project (seqware-vagrant) and rename it vagrant_launch.conf.
+Copy one of the files in templates/sample_configs/vagrant_launch.conf.template to the root dir of this project (seqware-vagrant) and rename it vagrant_launch.conf.
 Next, fill in your various settings.
 You can keep distinct settings for each of the backend types which allows you to launch both AWS and OpenStack-based machines with